-Working in Corporate Japan – How I got the job
+Working in Business Japan How I obtained the work

-So the saying goes: ‘It’s not what you know, but who you know’, and the same goes for working in corporate Japan.
-Having an industry contact (albeit someone I met randomly over a beer in a pub in Tokyo) definitely helped me set up job interviews and land the gig.
+So the saying goes: Its not what you recognize, yet that you know, as well as the very same goes with operating in corporate Japan.
+Having a market get in touch with (albeit somebody I satisfied randomly over a beer in a bar in Tokyo) most definitely assisted me established task meetings and land the gig.

 My previous my corporate travel experience was a big plus for me too.

 At the time of obtaining the job, Id been staying in Japan for about 1.5 years.
 I was also functioning as an English teacher for among the larger language colleges.
 However, most of my job back in my hometown of Sydney remained in business travel.
 This was mainly as a consultant (aka travel representative) where I fine-tuned my trade for near to 15 years Makes me sound old, although I am still securing on to my 30s!

 My position as an Account Manager was something Id never done before.
 In spite of this, I had worked along with people in comparable functions, so I had some concept of what the job entailed.
 The essential obligations of the function consist of: a strong concentrate on customer service, fast feedback time, interaction skills and giving services to customers.

 On a typical day, Sickness assistance customers with many jobs consisting of several of the following:

 - reports (financial/ traveling details)

 - daily interaction with my group as well as specialists